yashwant923/CODSOFT/README.md

 Description:

 The Tic-Tac-Toe game allows two players to play against each other.
 Create a 3x3 grid as the game board and implement logic for displaying the current board, taking player input, updating the board, and checking for a win or a draw.
 This task involves working with arrays and conditional statements.

+# Task 4 : To-Do ListThis is a basic command-line to-do list application written in C++.
+It allows users to manage their tasks by adding, viewing, marking as complete, and removing tasks.

+#Features:

+Add Task: You can add tasks to your to-do list by providing a description.

+View Tasks: View your to-do list, including task descriptions and their completion status.

+Mark as Complete: Mark tasks as completed when you finish them.

+Remove Tasks: Remove tasks from the list.

+Quit: Exit the application when you're done managing your tasks.